How to Grow Zinnias From Seed

 Choosing a Good Location

 - In The Vegetable Patch.
-Zinnias make great companion plants in a vegetable garden.
+My favorite spot for them.
 They attract beneficial pollinators and can be planted alongside crops like zucchini, beans, and chard.

 Prepping the Soil